spawaskar-cora/cora-docs/docs/user-guide/modules/missing-persons/missing-persons.md

 *Note: Some of the fields may be grayed out, these are fields that you cannot change and are changed in the system of record or by an individual with more access*

-Case information is seperated into several different categories:
+Case information is separated into several different categories:

 - Basic Case Information
 - DPAA